 In the case of our bodies, progress in western medicines understanding of the inner workings of our organ systems, down to the cellular level, has lead to millions of lives saved every year.
 Ailments that once crippled and killed can now be prevented, managed and at times even cured.
 Unfortunately, along side this increased insight walks an assumption of knowing more than perhaps we actually do.
 At times this assumed knowledge only leads to unnecessary worry.

-No better example is seen than the example of the assumed insights gleaned from musculoskeletal imaging.
+No better example is seen than that of the assumed insights gleaned from musculoskeletal imaging.
 From the moment Wihelm Rontgen first saw the bones of his hand in 1895, a barrier to our internal structures was breached (1).
 Radiographs became common in medical practice, and in 1971, with the invention of magnetic resonance imaging (MRI), further insights in the states of soft tissues could be observed.
-With the public at large now more educated on common medical testing than ever previously, it is now common for imaging to be expected.
-As a result, it can at times be performed regardless of whether it is warranted (2), leading to excessive medical costs, excessive radiation exposure, and often excessive worry about its results.
+With the public at large now more educated on common medical testing than ever previously, it is now typical for imaging to be expected.
+As a result, it can at times be performed regardless of whether it is even warranted (2), leading to excessive medical costs, excessive radiation exposure, and often excessive worry about its results.

 With our modern day ability to peek under the proverbial hood of our bodies, there is a belief that this leads to improved prediction and understanding.
 In terms of orthopedics though, this is not always the case.
 In fact, despite common thought, changes on radiographic studies do not predict pain or disability when it comes to musculoskeletal imaging.